-This month marks the 46th anniversary of Neil Armstrong’s first small step on the surface of the moon, leaving the first human footprints on some place other than our home planet.
-But that big glowing rock in the sky is just as perplexing as ever for our canine friends.
+This year marks the 51st anniversary of Neil Armstrong’s first small step on the surface of the moon, leaving the first human footprints on some place other than our home planet.
+But that big, glowing rock in the sky is just as perplexing as ever for our canine friends.

 Wolves Do It, Sort Of

 Wolves do this regardless of the position or fullness of the moon, and your pup may still have some of those instincts buried deep down that make them want to shout to all the neighbor dogs after your bedtime.

-They Hear Better At Night
+Dogs Hear Better At Night

 There’s less atmospheric disturbance at night, so sound travels much farther.
 There are also fewer cars and machines operating as all the humans go to bed, so there’s less interference.
-It’s basically the time of day when your pup and his pals get the best reception for their calls.
+It’s basically the time of day when your pup and their pals get the best reception for their calls.

 More Light Means More To See

 So all the little critters running around your backyard have a lot more trouble being stealthy in front of the watchful eyes of your guard dog.

 There Are More People Out

 The more people there are strolling or walking their dogs past your house, the more your pup wants to do the same.
-And since he can see all the people and pooches walking past fairly clearly, he’s more likely to be extra vocal about it.
+And since they can see all the people and pooches walking past fairly clearly, they’re more likely to be extra vocal about it.

 Your Dog May Actually Fear The Moon

 If you think your dog is afraid of the moon, try keeping it out of your line of sight on walks and see if your pup is more calm.
 If the fear persists, it may be time to consult a vet or a trainer.

 Overall, be careful.
-Emergency vet visits go up almost 30 percent around the full moon, so don’t let a nervous pup get off leash and bolt, or he could get hurt.
+Emergency vet visits go up almost 30 percent around the full moon, so don’t let a nervous pup get off leash and bolt, or they could get hurt.
 If you’re out and about in the moonlight, make sure you and your buddy are very visible and stay alert.